virtualhealthcitizen/postgresql-labs/01_basics/012_column_alias.md

-**Summary**
+# Column Alias

 This section discusses PostgreSQL _column aliases_ and how to use column aliases to assign temporary names to columns in queries.

-### Introduction to the PostgreSQL column alias
+## Introduction to the PostgreSQL Column Alias

-A _column alias_ allows you to assign a column or an expression in the select list of a `SELECT` statement a temporary name.
+A _column alias_ allows you to assign a temporary name to a column or an expression in the select list of a `SELECT` statement.
 The _column alias_ exists temporarily during the execution of the query.

+### Syntax

 The following illustrates the syntax of using a _column alias_: